david-heredia/Davids-Projects/nba-factors-weights-analysis/README.md

 ## How Important Are They

 ### Motivation
-Following a [visualization project](https://github.com/david-heredia/portfolio-projects/tree/main/nba-four-factors) of NBA four factors I was curious to see how important each factor is to a team's success.
-To do this I fit several linear (logistic regression) and non-linear (random forest) classifiers on over 25,000 NBA games from the 2000-01 to the 2020-21 seasons.
+Following a [visualization project](https://github.com/david-heredia/portfolio-projects/tree/main/nba-four-factors) of NBA four factors (eFG%, TOV%, OREB%, FTA Rate) I was curious to see how important each factor is to a team's success.
+See bottom of readme for a brief summary of the four factors.

+### Approach
+Fit several linear (logistic regression) and non-linear (random forest) classifiers on over 25,000 NBA games from the 2000-01 to the 2020-21 seasons.
+The dependent variable will be whether the home team won or lost.
+The independent variables will be the four factors.
+These are not directly stored in the data and will have to be calculated.

 ### Packages, Data, and Resources Used
 - **Packages:** numpy, pandas, scipy, matplotlib, seaborn, sqlite3, statsmodels, sklearn